 Strengthening disincentives for illegal behaviour

-The Black Mamba Anti-Poaching Unit (APU) act as Environmental Monitors.
+The Black Mamba APU act as Environmental Monitors.
 The Black Mambas are mostly women that undertake foot-patrols, observations, vehicle checks, roadblocks and intelligence gathering from their communities.

 All Black Mamba recruits are from local, previously disadvantaged communities who undertake a 6-week training programme with an existing unit prior to deployment.